Skyremix/lottery/README.md

-Hi dear developer if you want make or create  something new Wellcome !
+Hi dear developer if you want make or create  something new Welcome !